dannyhamp/Security/Notes.md

 in the URL AFter Selection=1 OR 1=1 cahnge selection number until info shows up

-## Step one, Identify vulnerable selection
+## Step one Identify vulnerable selection
     Selection=1 or 1=1
     selection=2 or 1=1
 ## Step Two Identify number of Columns